 Melatonin is a naturally occurring hormone produced in the pineal gland.
 Melatonin functions to regulate your sleeping pattern.
 It typically starts to get released around 9 pm, and levels steadily rise until 1-3 am.
 Higher melatonin levels make you drowsy and also put you in a deeper state of sleep.

 Melatonin supplements are available over-the-counter in the United States.
 In the UK and other countries, it is only available when prescribed by a doctor.
 They are a natural sleep aid used to treat insomnia and other sleep problems by regulating your circadian rhythm.
-Taking melatonin boosts your sleep cycle, causing you to fall asleep faster and fall into a deeper sleep.
+Taking melatonin supplements boosts your sleep cycle, causing you to fall asleep faster and fall into a deeper sleep.

 People who have trouble falling asleep or wake up constantly throughout the night, or those suffering from sleep disorders, may benefit from taking melatonin.

 How to Use Melatonin Safely

 Over 3 million adults in the U.S. use melatonin.
 It is typically recommended for people who experience insomnia, are undergoing jetlag, or need to fall asleep and wake up earlier.
 Each brand of melatonin will have its own set of instructions on the label, and you should use it as suggested.

 The Food and Drug Administration (FDA) considers melatonin a dietary supplement, meaning it is not strictly regulated, and the medical benefits are not officially FDA approved.
 It’s best to speak with your healthcare provider to determine whether melatonin is right for you.